jsreport/jsreport/README.md

 signed [contributor license agreement](http://jsreport.net/CopyrightAssignmentAgreement.pdf).
 This will be required only for limited time until we will separate this repository into free GPL licensed jsreport and repository with payed enterprise features.

+To motivate contributions we provide free enterprise licenses to contributors.

 ##Roadmap